syncfusion-content/asp.net-core-docs/aspnet-core/TreeGrid/Data-Binding.md

 ---
 layout: post
 title: Data Binding | TreeGrid | ASP.NET Core | Syncfusion
-description: data binding
+description: Learn here more about data binding support in Syncfusion Essential ASP.NET Core TreeGrid Control, its elements, and more.
 platform: aspnet-core
 control: TreeGrid
 documentation: ug
 ---

-# Data Binding
+# Data Binding in ASP.NET Core TreeGrid

 Data Binding is the process that establishes a connection between the application and different kinds of data sources such as business objects.